TheBevyFlock/bevy_new_2d/docs/known-issues.md

 ## My character or camera is not moving smoothly

-A character not moving smoothly is often caused by the movement updates being tied to the frame rate.
+Choppy movement is often caused by movement updates being tied to the frame rate.
 See the [physics_in_fixed_timestep](https://github.com/bevyengine/bevy/blob/main/examples/movement/physics_in_fixed_timestep.rs) example for how to fix this.